Our Vision and Values

-Adherence to industry leading specifications and ISO based standards for Quality & Environmental Management and British Standards for Health and Safety.
+Adherence to industry-leading specifications and ISO-based standards for Quality & Environmental Management and British Standards for Health and Safety.
 Ensuring that suppliers understand and work with us to meet our aspirations.

 Uniform standards across our business benchmarked against industry best practice, constantly reviewing and improving processes.
 Benchmarked leading industry best practice transferred across businesses and customers with a view to reducing waste and improving consistency.
-Always tracking and measuring through business and departmental KPI’s reflecting the business objectives.
+Always tracking and measuring through business and departmental KPIs reflecting the business objectives.

-All departments responsible for constantly reviewing, measuring, checking and improving the quality of their work and ensuring that the necessary training, facilities and tools are available to get the job done, right first time through a culture of continuous improvement.
+All departments are responsible for constantly reviewing, measuring, checking and improving the quality of their work and ensuring that the necessary training, facilities and tools are available to get the job done right first time through a culture of continuous improvement.
 All departments working together and supporting each other with no barriers and no silos.